On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: Introduction

 We are deeply grateful to our doctoral advisor, Professor Xin Wan, for his insightful guidance throughout this project.

+This article is a natural continuation of the work initiated by our close friend Haijun Jia in \cite{jia2024lfunctionsheckecharactersanticyclotomic}.
+We are deeply grateful to him for his insightful contributions and for inspiring the development of this work.
+We were deeply saddened to learn of his untimely passing, and we dedicate this article to his memory.

-We also extend our thanks to Ashay Burungale, Olivier Fouquet, Jeffrey Hatley, Haijun Jia, Shinichi Kobayashi, Hang Yin, and Luochen Zhao for their valuable discussions.
+We also extend our thanks to Ashay Burungale, Olivier Fouquet, Jeffrey Hatley, Shinichi Kobayashi, Hang Yin, and Luochen Zhao for their valuable discussions.
 Prof. Xin Wan introduced us to the paper \cite{MR1133776}, which he discussed with David Rohrlich, while Dr. Luochen Zhao brought \cite{MR4742720} to our attention following his discussions with Kazuto Ota.

-R.X. completed part of this work during his stay at the Laboratoire de Mathématiques de Besançon at the Université de Franche-Comté, hosted by Professor Olivier Fouquet.
+Haidong Li completed part of this work during his doctoral studies at Academy of Mathematics and Systems Science, Chinese Academy of Sciences, whose supportive environment he gratefully acknowledges.
+Ruichen Xu completed part of this work during his stay at the Laboratoire de Mathématiques de Besançon at the Université Marie \& Louis Pasteur, hosted by Professor Olivier Fouquet.
 He is sincerely grateful for their generous support and hospitality.
 This visit is funded by the “2024 International Research Collaboration Program for Postgraduate Students” of the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.

+The authors would like to thank the anonymous referee for a careful reading of the manuscript and for many valuable comments and suggestions, which have significantly improved the clarity and quality of the paper.